 It’s obviously too soon to tell, but it’s not a bad idea to make sure your fans and/or customers mention you in a positive light where ever they can.
 It’s also a good idea to make sure your brand - whether it’s your own name, your website’s name or your company’s name - is mentioned as often as possible in good context.
 To be fair, this has been a good strategy for a while, but it’s interesting to see that clearly Google is picking up on brand mentions as a new signal for ranking.
-It could be a very good thing.
+It could be a very good thing for SEO.